thaibeouu/dotfiles/docs/index.md

 Vũ Hoàng Thái (武黃泰).

-I care about lots of stuff, and write software for a living.
+I care about lots of things, and write software for a living.

 Favourite authors: Camus, Mishima and Chomsky, among others.